 Hales went on to participate in every game of England’s World Twenty20 campaign, scoring 68 in a losing cause during another meeting with the Windies.

-His prowess in T20 cricket was further illustrated in January 2013, when he bashed 89 from 52 balls against Sydney Sixers on his Big Bash debut for Melbourne Renegades, having flown in from England immediately prior to the game.
+His prowess in T20 cricket was further illustrated in January 2013, when he flayed 89 from 52 balls against Sydney Sixers on his Big Bash debut for Melbourne Renegades, having flown in from England immediately prior to the game.